fransan6/recipe-book/gousto/Cheesy Gochujang Potatoes With Fried Egg And Tangy Slaw.md

 - 1/2 cucumber
 - 2 spring onions

-- Replace suggested slaw with pickled (rice vinegar and sugar) cucumber and carrots, and a splash of sesame oil
+- **Replace suggested slaw with pickled (rice vinegar and sugar) cucumber and carrot, and a splash of sesame oil**

 ## Instructions: